 With so many different visa options to live in Spain, you really do have a wide range of possibilities here, especially compared with other EU countries.
 Living in Spain means easy access to the rest of Europe and North Africa, a relatively affordable cost of living, charming cities and towns, and an incredibly unique landscape.

-I'm so glad we took that leap of faith so many years ago and moved to Span.
+I'm so glad we took that leap of faith so many years ago and moved to Spain.
 Will you join us?